shakfu/minihost/docs/dev/osc_and_touch.md

 `minihost params <plugin> --json` (`src/minihost/cli.py:266`) emits a list of objects carrying `name`, `index`, `label`, `default_value`, `num_steps`, `is_boolean`, `is_automatable`, `category`.

 The sibling project `py2tosc` has a `surface` module -- a `Parameter` dataclass, a `read()` that accepts exactly that JSON shape, and a `build()` that lays parameters out across paged TouchOSC controls bound to MIDI CC, to OSC, or to both.
-It is already exposed as `py2tosc build params.json`. `py2tosc/src/py2tosc/surface.py:111` even documents the seam: "A plugin host exports an `index` alongside each name."
+It is already exposed as `py2tosc build params.json`. `py2tosc/src/py2tosc/surface.py:111` even documents the layer: "A plugin host exports an `index` alongside each name."

 So this pipes together today: